-The NHTSA has not yet rated the XT5 for 2020, but the 2019 model received a four-star rating in its front-wheel-drive guise, and five stars with all-wheel-drive.
-The IIHS evaluated the SUV for a rating of Good in the only four evaluated crash tests, with collision avoidance systems receiving scores of Superior for the standard suite and Advanced for the optional systems.
+The NHTSA has no crash-test review for the Cadillac XT5 for 2020, but the 2019 model received a four-star rating in its front-wheel-drive guise, and five stars with all-wheel-drive.
+The IIHS's review of the XT5 returned scores of Good in each of the four crash tests, with collision avoidance systems receiving scores of Superior for the standard suite and Advanced for the optional systems.

-Standard safety features comprise ABS, stability and traction control, and seven airbags: dual front, driver knee, front side, and side curtain.
+As with any modern luxury vehicle, the XT5 receives a fair number of safety technologies.
+Standard features comprise ABS, stability and traction control, and seven airbags: dual front, driver knee, front side, and side curtain.
 Advanced safety features include an HD rearview camera, front and rear parking assist, forward collision avoidance, lane keeping assist, lane departure warning, a safety alert seat, a teen driver system, and a rear-seat reminder.
 Available to the upper trims or as optional upgrades are blind-spot monitoring, lane change alert, rear cross-traffic alert, rain-sensing wipers, a surround-view camera, and a head-up display.

-Cadillac was late to enter the crossover segment, and it has struggled to find a niche for itself since it did.
+Cadillac was late to enter the crossover segment in the USA, and it has struggled to find a niche for itself since it did.
 The XT5 is the personification of that market awkwardness, not quite fitting into the compact segment it tries to compete with.
 But, despite this lack of direction, the Caddy remains a best seller for the company, and it certainly has some worthwhile strengths.

-Where once the Cadillac XT5 boasted a lower price tag than its German competitors, its recent updates have seen that dynamic flip.
+Where once the price of Cadillac XT5 was lower than its German competitors, its recent updates have seen that dynamic flip.
 It may be more refined than last year, but the entry-level Caddy now asks for more than premium rivals like the BMW X3 and Audi Q5.
 Getting behind the wheel of the base Luxury trim will now cost you a fair $44,095.
 The mid-tier Premium Luxury asks for an investment of $48,795 if you get the base engine or $49,795 with the optional V6.
 The top-of-the-range Sport trim will set you back a hefty $55,095.
 Adding all-wheel-drive to the lower two trims than don't get it as standard will add $2,000 to the bill, although this increases to $2,100 on the base Luxury.
-These prices exclude tax, registration, licensing, and GM's $995 destination charge.
+These prices for the Cadillac XT5 are MSRP and exclude tax, registration, licensing, and GM's $995 destination charge.

 Having dropped the base XT5 as the starting trim in the range, the compact SUV is now available in three trim levels: Luxury, Premium Luxury, and Sport.
 The range also features a new base engine, standard on the Luxury and Premium Luxury, a 2.0-liter turbocharged four-cylinder that directs 237 hp 258 lb-ft to the front wheels, with optional all-wheel-drive.
 Optional on the Premium Luxury, and standard on the Sport, is a 3.6-liter V6 that develops 310 hp 271 lb-ft.
 Rowing the gears for either of the powertrains is a nine-speed automatic transmission, and the Sport can only be had with all-wheel-drive.